Sister Namibia

 Sister Namibia, formerly known as the Sister Namibia Collective, is a feminist nonpartisan non-governmental organization (NGO) located in Windhoek, Namibia.
-The organization was established in 1989 on the eve of the Namibia's independence from South Africa.
+The organization was established in 1989 on the eve of Namibia's independence from South Africa.
 Sister Namibia advocates for women's rights and engages in activities that promote full gender equality in a world free from violence, discrimination, and oppression.
 From its inception, the organization's main function has been to produce Sister Namibia Magazine.
 In the 1990s Sister Namibia expanded its operations to include educational programs, research, activism, media engagement, and cultural activities in support of women's rights.

 History

 Origins

 The formation of the Sister Namibia Collective follows the story of Namibia's liberation.
 Following World War I, the League of Nations mandated that Namibia, known then as South West Africa, be governed by South Africa.
 Not only was apartheid imposed under South African rule, but women's rights were restricted as well.
 Considered legal minors, married women could only engage in legal transactions with their husband's permission.
 Namibian women played key political and military leadership roles in the long fight for independence and these leaders ensured that women's rights became part of the liberation platform.